Battleman/zoomdl/README.md

 * `-c/--count-clips`: Sometimes, one URL can contain multiple clips.
 This sets the number of clips that will be downloaded.
 Recordings with multiple clips seem to be quite rare, but do exist.
 The parameter `count` works as follows:
   * 0 - download all available clips, starting from the current clip
   * 1 - download only the first/given clip
-  * n (n\>1) - download all clips until the n'th clip is reached, or there are no more clips
+  * n (n\>1) - download all clips until the n'th clip is reached, or until there are no more clips
 * `-d/--filename-add-date` will append the date of the recording to the filename; **this option has no effect if `-f` is specified**
 * `--user-agent` (no shorthand notation): specifies a custom User-Agent (only do this if you know what you're doing and why).
 * `--cookies` (no shorthand notation): specifies the path to a cookie jar file.